HDFGroup/vol-cache/README.md

 This folder contains the prototype of system-aware HDF5 incoroprating node-local storage.
 This is part of the ExaHDF5 ECP project lead by Suren Byna <sbyna@lbl.gov>.

-## Design document
-   doc/ contains the design document.
+Please find the the design document of the cache VOL in doc/.

-## Source file
+## Source files
-   * H5Dio_cache.cpp, H5Dio_cache.h -- source codes for incorporating node-local storage into parallel read and write HDF5.
+   * H5Dio_cache.c, H5Dio_cache.h -- source codes for incorporating node-local storage into parallel read and write HDF5.
 Including explicite cache APIs, and functions that are used for the cache VOL
+   * H5VLpassthru_ext.c, H5VLpassthru_ext.h -- cache VOL, based on passthrough VOL connector
    * test_write_cache.cpp -- testing code for write
-   * H5VLpassthru_ext.c, H5VLpassthru_ext.h -- cache VOL, based on passthrough VOL connector

 ## Building the cache VOL

 ### HDF5 Dependency

 This VOL depends on HDF5 Async I/O branch.
 It was tested with the version of the HDF5 async branch as of May 11, 2020